 Visit Prusia Sector

-Here is another popular place that locals love to visit to take pictures, run trails or just to hike.
+Here is another popular place that locals love to visit to take pictures, run trails, or just hike.

 Unfortunately, this area is part of the National Park, but with a different administrative office, so they will charge the entrance fee again.